nodemcu/nodemcu-firmware/docs/lua-modules/gossip.md

 There are multiple modules on the network that measure temperature.
 We want to know the maximum and minimum temperature at a given time and have every node display it.

-The brute force solution would be to query each node in particular and save the `min` and `max` values from a single point, then go back to each node and present them with the computed `min` and `max`.
+The brute force solution would be to query each node from a single point and save the `min` and `max` values, then go back to each node and present them with the computed `min` and `max`.
+This requires n*2 rounds, where n is the number of nodes.
+It also opens the algorithm to a single point of failure (the node that is in charge of gathering the data).

-Using gossip, one can have the node send it's latest value through the `ACK` data and use the `callbackUpdate` function to compare the values from other nodes to it's own.
+Using gossip, one can have the node send it's latest value through `SYN` or `pushGossip()` and use the `callbackUpdate` function to compare the values from other nodes to it's own.
 Based on that, the node will display the values it knows about by gossiping with others.
-If there are 64 nodes in the network, the data will be transmitted in ~log64 rounds, which is 6.
+The data will be transmitted in ~log(n) rounds, where n is the number of nodes.

 ## Terms